-SAFETNet/UDECS: This statewide de-confliction system that enhances officer safety by preventing two or more agencies from simultaneously pursuing investigations against common targets.
-Targeted people and places of case investigations are entered into SAFETNet through the New York/New Jersey High Intensity Drug Trafficking Area Regional Intelligence Center (HIDTA) or the Upstate New York Regional Intelligence Center (UNYRIC).
+• SAFETNet/UDECS: This statewide de-confliction system that enhances officer safety by preventing two or more agencies from simultaneously pursuing investigations against common targets.
+Targeted people and places of case investigations are entered into SAFETNet through the New York/New Jersey High Intensity Drug Trafficking Area Regional Intelligence Center (HIDTA) or the New York State Intelligence Center (NYSIC).

-Within New York State: Initiate meetings of law enforcement agencies from contiguous counties and special-investigations units of insurance carriers.
+Within New York State: Initiate and continue to hold meetings of law enforcement agencies from contiguous counties and special-investigations units of insurance carriers.